codeonlyjs/website/content/guide/templateTransitions.md

 ### enterNodes(nodes)

 A function that receives an array of nodes being entered.
-May be called multiple times so the transition object should keep track of all passed nodes.
+May be called multiple times so the transition object should accumulate all passed nodes.

 ### leaveNodes(nodes)